 Freelancing is how thousands of photographers make a living, and many do it while traveling.
 Photographers get gigs through networking and marketing themselves.
 Your website and online presence will support your efforts and brand.
 For example, giving someone your business card, which contains your website and contact info.

-Another opportunity involves photography skills.
+Another opportunity involves freelance photography services.
 For example, many freelancers on Fiverr edit, retouch, remove, resize, enhance, swap, and do just about anything related to photography.

 Photography often plays a role in website design and social media management since both encompass imagery.
-If you possess these skills or are willing to learn, you can start an agency, for example, a web design agency.
-As the head of your business, you’ll prospect for clients and manage projects.
+If you possess skills in those areas or are willing to learn, you can start an agency, for example, a web design agency.
+As the head of your business, you’ll prospect for clients and manage/complete projects.